ivanlen/letterize_your_record/README.md

 # Letterize your record

-This is a python script that generates *nice* written messages from a audio records:
+This is a python script that generates *nice* written messages from audio records:

 ![Alt text](./written_letters/cortazar.jpg?raw=true "Title")